-Election percentage: It was assumed that 100% of future retirees eligible for coverage will elect retiree group benefits, 60% of retiree's spouse, and 0% of surviving spouse will elect to participate.
+Retirement participation rate assumed that 100% of future retirees eligible will elect medical coverage at retirement, and 60% of retiree's spouse will elect medical coverage, and 0% of surviving spouse will elect to participate.
+Additionally, a tiered approach based on age and years of service was used to determine retirement rate assumption.